lachlan11037/Physical-Computing/README.md

 # Physical Computing Task - Lachlan Van Der Klift 10 Silver
 <dl>
   <dt>What are microcontrollers?<dt>
+ <dd>A microcontroller is a small, low-cost and self contained computer-on-a-chip that can be used as an embedded system.
+A few microcontrollers may utilize four-bit expressions and work at clock rate frequencies.<dd>
  <dt>Different types of micro controllers:<dt>
   <dd>Microbit:</dd>
   <img src="https://codeclubprojects.org/en-GB/archived/interactive-badge-ck/images/badge-final.gif" alt"" width="280" height="250">